-Mr. Scott of Virginia (for himself and Mrs. Rodgers of Washington) introduced the following bill; which was referred to the Committee on
+Mr. SCOTT of Vırgınıa introduced the fo ollowing bill; v which was referred to the Commit tee on

 A BILL

 To assist employers providing employment under special certificates issued under section 14(c) of the Fair Labor Standards Act of 1938 in transforming their business and program models to models that support individuals with disabilities through competitive integrated employment, to phase out the use of such special certificates, and for other purposes.